Diffusion Models Generate Images Like Painters: an Analytical Theory of Outline First, Details Later: Introduction

 \section{Introduction}

 Imagine an artist painting a picture of a natural landscape.
 We generally expect higher-level scene elements to appear first, and lower-level details later: the borders of the land and sky might be drawn, then the largest objects (like mountains and trees) might be placed, then minor objects (like rocks and small animals) might be placed, and finally fine details (like textures and shading) might be filled in.
 Do diffusion generative models \cite{sohl-dickstein2015noneq,song2019est,song2021scorebased}, which can generate natural landscapes like those of an artist, also construct images like this?
 If not, how do they work?
+Specifically, how do they `determine' what to generate from the noise?

 By visualizing images throughout a reverse diffusion trajectory---from pure noise to the final image---the naive answer appears to be no. One gets the impression of an image emerging fully-formed from the noise; one is `uncovering' the image, or `opening one's eyes' to reveal an image that was always there.
-But this naive answer is highly misleading, and we will later argue that it is entirely wrong.

-One significant step towards understanding this question was provided by Hertz et al., who found that models' cross-attention maps substantially control scene composition \yrcite{hertz2022crossAttnCtrl}.
-They noted that different parts of an image may be `attended to' at different times in a reverse diffusion trajectory.
-But it is unclear if attention mechanisms are necessary for image generation to be like painting, or if this is a generic property of diffusion models.

-Understanding image generation is important for a few reasons.
-As Hertz et al. show, improving understanding can make the process more controllable, and hence more precise, efficient, and useful.
-These improvements may be crucial for generalizing image generation to stable video generation, as some early work has attempted \cite{ho2022video}.
-Beyond AI, these details could have some bearing on the brain; in the same way convolutional neural networks (CNNs) are used to test hypotheses about how early visual areas in the brain might behave, diffusion models may also be useful as a toy model of human visual imagination.
-Some research in psychology suggests that humans imagine visual scenes hierarchically, with important scene elements imagined first and details imagined later \cite{kosslyn1977}.
+But visualizing an endpoint estimate of the reverse diffusion indicates that large-scale image features emerge before details (see e.g. Fig. 6 of \cite{ho2020DDPM} and Fig. 1 of \cite{karras2022elucidatingDesignSp}), which suggests that the naive view is misleading.
+Hertz et al. reach a similar conclusion from studying conditional diffusion models' cross-attention maps, finding that different parts of an image may be `attended to' at different times \cite{hertz2022crossAttnCtrl}, and that coarse features (e.g. of a bear, see their Figure 4) are attended to before details.